youjungkoo/harren7.github.io/_posts/2021-11-20-posecorrection.md

 tags: [Object Detection, Machine Learning]
 ---

-This is how we always end up on a chair...
 ![Photo](/assets/img/pc1.png)

+This is how we always end up sitting on a chair...

 ## Motivation